Have you ever gone jogging with your dog?

 Sometimes the simple solutions are the best which is why a dog running leash is the obvious answer.

-Quick look: Top 6 Best Running Leashes For Dogs
+Quick look: Top 6 Best Running Leashes For Dogs in 2018

 These are designed so that the leash clips onto a waist strap, thus freeing up your hands whilst still giving you control over the dog.